rishabhmhjn/helios/README.md

   }
 });

-// delete all the documents where name = 'Peter' solr_client.deleteDocByQuery('name:Peter', commit, 0, function(err) {
+// delete ALL the documents where name = 'Peter' (Be careful when setting maxAffected to 0, you could delete your whole database when query=*:*) solr_client.deleteDocByQuery('name:Peter', commit, 0, function(err) {
   if(err) {
     console.log('error: ', err);